tannerbohn/tannerbohn.github.io/linksaver.markdown

 - while eye contact is important, gaze aversion can make a robot look more intentional, thoughtful, and creative

-- Adding extra words called hedges (maybe, probably or I think ) and discourse markers (You know, just, well, like and um.) increases the likeability of robots
+- Adding extra words called hedges (“maybe,” “probably” or “I think” ) and discourse markers (“You know,” “just,” “well,” “like” and “um.”) increases the likeability of robots

 - Move back before going forward, move down before going up.

-- 1/f or pink noise is found in many biological systems.
+- 1/f or “pink” noise is found in many biological systems.

 ___